elitekode/TekRect/README.md

   - compile assets: `grunt build`

 # Issues
-For any question, ideas for improvement use [click here].
+For any question, ideas for improvement use email me.

 # Contributing
 If you have ideas to make this app better (and you should! 😉) you can contribute your features using the following instructions: